wald-tq/docs.influxdata.com/content/influxdb/v1.4/administration/backup_and_restore.md

 The [metastore](/influxdb/v1.4/concepts/glossary/#metastore) is backed up in its entirety.
 The metrics are backed up per-database in a separate operation from the metastore backup.

-> **Note:** Backups are not interchangeable between OSS InfluxDB and [InfluxEnterprise](/enterprise/latest/).
-You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxEnterprise backup to an OSS instance.
->
 If you are working with an InfluxEnterprise cluster, please see the [Backup and Restore Guide](/enterprise/latest/guides/backup-and-restore/) in the InfluxEnterprise documentation.